Citrinate/BoosterManager/README.md

-# ASF Booster Manager Plugin
+# Booster Manager Plugin for ArchiSteamFarm

-# ATTENTION!
-This plugin only works with ASF-generic!

 # Introduction
 This plugin is based off of the [Booster Creator Plugin](https://github.com/Ryzhehvost/BoosterCreator) by [Outzzz](https://github.com/Outzzz) and [Ryzhehvost](https://github.com/Ryzhehvost).